afspeirs/register-service-worker/README.md

 [![NPM Version][npm-version-shield]][npm-url]
 [![NPM Bundle Size][npm-bundle-size-shield]][npm-url]

+> Integrate a service-worker easily into your website

 ## About The Project

 I am always using the same code across all of my web apps to install a service worker.